Sharing is caring!

 When I went to Italy to see where my grandmother’s family came to America from, I realized how popular lemons are in Italian culture.
 Lemons are probably the most famous fruit in Italy, second only to blood oranges (unless you count olives, too)!

-💕 why you’ll love this Italian lemon soda recipe
+why this Italian lemon soda recipe works:

 🍋 zesty & refreshing.
 If you’re a fan of lemonade, you’re going to love this homemade lemon soda pop!